Nemani Nadolo: Top 14

 In November 2015, Nadolo signed a three-year deal with French Top 14 side, Montpellier.
 He left at the end of the 2020 Super Rugby season.

 Premiership Rugby

 In March 2020 it was announced that Nadolo would be joining Premiership side Leicester Tigers for the 2020-21 season.
 Nadolo made his debut on 26 August 2020 at Welford Road in a match against London Irish, with Nadolo impressing in a 13-7 win.

 On 30 October 2021, Nadolo scored two tries in the East Midlands Derby against Northampton Saints.

-Nadolo will leave Tigers before the conclusion of the 2022–23 season and return to Australia to rejoin the NSW Waratahs ahead of their 2023 season.
+Nadolo left the Tigers before the conclusion of the 2022–23 season and return to Australia to rejoin the NSW Waratahs ahead of their 2023 season.

 International career

 Nadolo made his Test debut in 2010 when selected in the 24-member Fiji team for a one-off match against Australia, followed by the 2010 IRB Pacific Nations Cup.

 In June 2014, Nadolo joined Fiji for the one-off test against Italy.
 He was instrumental in that game playing at his preferred position of Inside centre scoring 13 points including a try.
 A week later in the 2014 IRB Pacific Nations Cup, he faced Tonga scoring 20 points including a try and kicking 6 conversion and a long-range penalty.
 A week later, against Samoa, he scored a try but it was not enough for a win as Fiji lost in a nail-biting encounter, 13–18.
 In his final game for Fiji in June in the 2015 Rugby World Cup – Oceania qualification match against Cook Islands.
 He scored a hat-trick of tries and in the process equalled the all-time record set by Christian Cullen and John Kirwan of scoring 10 tries in consecutive matches.

 Nadolo returned for Fiji in 2015 and played on the wing against the Māori All Blacks in Suva but while scoring a try, he damaged his pectoral muscles which ruled him out for 6 weeks and the 2015 World Rugby Pacific Nations Cup.
 He was nevertheless included in the final 31-member squad for the 2015 Rugby World Cup.
 He returned to play for Fiji in a warm-up game against Canada on the left wing and though he didn't score a try, he kicked 5 conversions and 4 penalties with his boot ending the game with a 100% kicking percentage.
 He scored a try against England in the first match of the 2015 Rugby World Cup on 18 September 2015.

 Along with teammate Timoci Nagusa, he retired from International rugby just months before the 2019 Rugby World Cup and remained with Montpellier as their season continued during the World Cup.